sauravraghuvanshi/azure-docs-powershell/Az/Az.Network/New-AzNetworkSecurityGroup.md

     "NSG-FrontEnd" -SecurityRules $rule1,$rule2
 ```

-Step:1 Create a security rule allowing access from the Internet to port 3389.
+Step:1 Create a security rule allowing access from the Internet to port 3389.<br>
-Step:2 Create a security rule allowing access from the Internet to port 80.
+Step:2 Create a security rule allowing access from the Internet to port 80.<br>
-Step:3 Add the rules created above to a new NSG named NSG-FrontEnd.
+Step:3 Add the rules created above to a new NSG named NSG-FrontEnd.<br>

 ## PARAMETERS